-As the number of people around the world who are afflicted with migraines reaches about 12% of adults, not to mention 10% of children, it is growing increasingly important to understand this health ailment as well as possible.
+As the number of people around the world with migraines reaches about 12% of adults, not to mention 10% of children, it is growing increasingly important to understand this health ailment as well as possible.
 More than just a serious headache, migraines are a neurological condition that is comprised of numerous symptoms, making them both debilitating and sometimes even depressing to cope with.

 We are going to arm you with knowledge today.
 First, by discussing some of the risk factors and triggers that may give insight into the underlying issues related to migraines.
 Then we will discuss a modern and natural form of care that is growing in popularity in recent years.